JOERILEY.WORK

 UC San Diego

-The main task for the quarter will be to design and build a “field station,” or a platform/toolset for study, data-gathering, teaching, dreaming, and staging intervention(s) at a local site.
-Toward this goal, our class will divide in 3-4 interrelated “co-laboratory” working groups each dedicated to a specific topic/intervention.
-Design research trajectory options for each co-laboratory include:
+Collaboration and community are central to this class.
+We will build collaborative relationships with each other and with external course partners, such as UCSD’s Cleland Lab, the EarthLab Community Station, and Condor Media.
+Through individual and group work in our course “co-laboratories,” we will use critical fabulation with hands-on prototyping and fabrication to experiment with the urban and ecological as conceptual art and design frameworks.
+The main task for the quarter will be to plan and build a “field station,” or a platform/toolset for study, data-gathering, teaching, dreaming, and staging artistic intervention(s) at a local site.
+Toward this goal, our class will divide into 3-4 interrelated “co-laboratory” working groups, each dedicated to a specific topic/intervention.
+Project plan options and primary partners/sites for each co-laboratory include:

 Water + Soil (Co-laboratory 1)